Capture better family holiday images

-Capturing the essence and magic at Christmas is key on every parent wish list.
-Whilst its important to go with the flow, a little bit of planning ahead can give you photographs you will want to share with all your friends straight away.
+Capturing the essence and magic of family time spent together is key on every parent wish list.
+Whilst it’s important to go with the flow, a little bit of planning ahead can give you photographs you will want to share with all your friends straight away.

 Get the Instagram look.
-If you love everyone waking and coming down in PJ’s you could get them into a new set (you can even go family co-ordinated!) with the photographs in mind.
-For those who like to get dressed first, you can aim for colours that go nicely together to give that lifestyle look you see on Instagram!
+If you love those gorgeous floral and summer tones you see in the lavender at the moment; think about putting out some gently co-ordinated clothes with the photographs in mind.
+Browse Insta and aim for colours that go nicely together to give that lifestyle look you see on Instagram!
 Those beautiful outfits and perfect rooms aren’t accidental, they have been created to look that way – your average blogger has put in hours of careful planning!

 Changing the angle you shoot from can give a real WOW factor – try getting down at floor level, shoot from a step above the kids and get in really close for details and facial expressions.

-When it comes to photographing children, nothing will make your shots look better then getting on their level.
-It’s common to shoot from the perspective of an adult, but if you can bring yourself lower to photograph kids at eye level, you’ll get much more interesting results.
+When it comes to photographing children, nothing will make your shots look better then getting on their level, you’ll get much more interesting results.
 This will not only reveal the detail in their expressions, but will also capture their perspective of the world.

 Use the timer so that you can include yourself in some of the shots.
 Leave your phone on a shelf, stack of books or sofa edge so that you don’t have to be the person left out of the fun.